Quantifying Weather Impact

 Start with the Right Data

-We use only the best weather data in our lab because, very simply, the better the data used as inputs, the more reliable the results.
-Why take chances with the weather data used in modelling, research and development and other projects and therefore risk the results?
+We use only the best weather data – OnPoint Weather – in our lab because, very simply put, the better the data used as inputs, the more reliable the results.
+Why take chances with the weather data used in modelling, research and development and therefore risk the results of your project?
+When you want the best, most reliable results in quantifying weather impacts, use the best, most reliable weather data.

 The problem: Up to 25% of government weather data has gaps, errors and/or inaccuracies, creating a myriad of snags, gaps and various other hurdles and pitfalls in usage, making it difficult to rely upon and/or scale out reliably and consistently across projects.
-The solution: We have solved the challenges inherent in combining crude weather data from various sources, and created a simple turn-key weather data product that is completely finished and ready for use in operations, applications, research and development.
+The solution: We have solved the challenges inherent in mining, combining, tailoring and adapting disparate crude weather data sets from various sources into a simple turn-key product that is 100% finished and ready for immediate use in applications with the highest standards, i.e., data science operations, analytics, research and development, etc.

 Predictive and Proactive Modeling

-Once we have the right weather data, we’re ready to begin.
+Once we have the right weather data, we’re ready to get to work.
+Let’s get a process overview.

 In the WDSL, a typical use case might be to process demand data against tens of thousands of weather impact tests to identify and quantify the power of weather on the demand in question.
 The result is a ranked set of weather impact models that can predict demand based on weather inputs: